 Step 4: Whisk Cornstarch and Broth

-In a small bowl, whisk together the cornstarch and chicken broth and then pour it in the skillet to thicken about 2 minutes.
+In a small bowl, whisk together the cornstarch and chicken broth and then pour it into the skillet to thicken for about 2 minutes.

 Step 5: Add Noodles and Coleslaw